 Tell Us How We Can Help?

-Requests for assistive learning devices, exhibition text in different formats, and other accessibility accomodations should be made via our Contact Us form, by calling the museum at 613-544-7867, or in-person during opening hours.
-Please note that we require at least 48 hours notice to accomodate requests and our team will follow-up with your directly to help to plan for your visit.
+Requests for assistive learning devices, exhibition text in different formats, and other accessibility accommodations should be made via our Contact Us form, by calling the museum at 613-544-7867, or in-person during opening hours.
+Please note that we require at least 48 hours notice to accommodate requests and our team will follow-up with your directly to help to plan for your visit.